 In order to avoid excessive travel, seeded teams may be drawn against each other from round four.

 The Plate competition will be open to all unseeded teams defeated in their first match of the main event, either in round 1, or in round 2 following a bye.

 Important: Player Eligibility Criteria

 It was necessary to disqualify teams from the 2015/16 competition for fielding players who were not registered members of their club.
 Please help us to ensure that this course of action is not necessary in future competitions by including in your team only players who are registered members.
-For help on ensuring your club's membership list is up to date watch the second video on the 'club help' page.
+For help on ensuring your club's membership list is up to date please contact us.

 Please ensure that your team complies with the criteria given below.

 Entry forms are available for all affiliated clubs.
 Entries should be submitted by the Club Secretary, who should be satisfied of the credentials of the players.
 Players must be members of the affiliated club (and included on the membership list registered by the club with the EBU), and must have been so for at least three months immediately prior to the closing date for the competition.
 Moreover, nominated players must play regularly at the club or for the club or contribute regularly in some other way OR have met this criteria in previous years, yet be unable to currently do so through some personal circumstance (e.g. illness, work, childcare, etc).

 Clubs are required to ensure that their members meet the criteria outlined and are thus eligible to represent them.
 Clubs are also asked to ensure that their representatives match the ethos of the competition.
 If any complaints are received that a team does not meet these criteria, the club will be required to explain why they believe the players to be eligible.